Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European Countries: Methodology

 \paragraph{Countries.} We include all European countries of the size of at least Luxembourg and use their short names (e.g., Germany instead of the Federal Republic of Germany), which totals 40 countries.
 The list of countries is in Appendix~\ref{ap:countries}.

-\paragraph{Low- and high-prestige jobs.} We base our list of low- and high-prestige jobs on a sociological study conducted in 2012 in the U.S. \citep{smith2014measuring}.
+\paragraph{Low- and high-prestige jobs.} We base our list of low- and high-prestige jobs on a sociological study conducted in 2012 in the USA \citep{smith2014measuring}.
 We manually selected 30 jobs for each category to avoid repetitions and to exclude US-specific positions.
-By using this survey, we also bring in the assumption that the European countries have approximately similar cultural distance from the US.
-The complete list of used job titles is in Appendix~\ref{ssec:job_list}.
+By using this survey, we also bring in the assumption that the European countries have approximately similar cultural distance from the USA\@.
+The complete list of job titles used is in Appendix~\ref{ssec:job_list}.